matthiaskrgr/icemaker/README.md

 Shout-outs and related projects
 https://github.com/jruderman/fuzz-rustc for getting me 80mb of fuzzing code
-https://github.com/dwrensha/fuzz-rustc which I could use to generate move output
+https://github.com/dwrensha/fuzz-rustc which I could use to generate more output
 https://github.com/Nilstrieb/cargo-minimize testcase reduction
 https://github.com/langston-barrett/treereduce testcase reducion
 https://github.com/langston-barrett/tree-splicer code mutator which icemaker can use to generate more code